EmttER/Canvas-Demo/README.md

 The graphs you could chose: lines, rectangles and graphs

-Maybe I will add some functions like change the graphs you have drawn.
+Maybe I will add some functions like change the graphs.